paulrobello/parllama/README.md

 ## What's new
 * Added slash commands to chat input
 * Added ability to export chat to markdown file
+* ctrl+c on local model list will jump to chat tab and select currently selected local model
+* ctrl+c on chat tab will copy selected chat message

 ## Roadmap